-No additional compensation is earned for service on the Executive Committee.

-Form of Compensation For the 2022-2023 term, each non-employee director was given an opportunity to indicate a preference to receive either (1) 100% of compensation in the form of a restricted stock award or (2) 60% of compensation in the form of a restricted stock award and 40% in the form of cash.
+2 No additional compensation is earned for service on the Executive Committee.
+Form of Compensation For the 2024-2025 term, each non-employee director was given an opportunity to indicate a preference to receive either: (i) 100% of compensation in the form of a restricted stock award or (ii) 60% of compensation in the form of a restricted stock award and 40% in the form of cash.
 After considering such preferences, the committee provided for restricted stock awards under the Amended and Restated 2017 Directors Equity Incentive Plan (the Directors Equity Plan) and cash awards, as indicated in the table above.
-Cash compensation will be paid, and restricted stock awards will vest, in April 2023, or earlier if a director dies or becomes disabled, or a change in control occurs.
+Cash compensation will be paid, and restricted stock awards will vest, on April 11, 2025, or earlier if a director dies or becomes disabled. or a change in control occurs.
 When a new director is appointed to the Board or a director changes committee assignments during a term, a proration or other appropriate adjustment may be made.

-Equity Ownership Guidelines for Directors Within five years after being elected to the Board, each director must acquire common shares having a value equal to at least three times the director's compensation (based on primary committee assignment) for the most recently completed term, and then maintain such level of holdings throughout their tenure as a director.
+Equity Ownership Guidelines for Directors Within five years after being elected to the Board, each director must acquire common shares having a value equal to at least three times the director's annual compensation for the most recently completed term, and then maintain such level of holdings throughout their tenure as a director.
 A director's unvested restricted stock awards and any common share equivalent units held in The Progressive Corporation Directors Restricted Stock Deferral Plan, as amended and restated (the Directors Restricted Stock Deferral Plan) are treated as common shares held when determining whether this requirement is satisfied.
-As of December 31, 2022, each director who had been on our Board for more than five years satisfied this requirement.
+As of December 31, 2024, each director who had been on our Board for more than five years satisfied this requirement.